In Case of Emergency

 >If you are a victim of a violent crime, please contact us via phone or email.

->If you have a legal situation, the Consulate can provide a list of lawyers in the Tri-State area.
+>If you are involved in a legal situation, the Consulate can provide a list of lawyers.
 Please email us and we will send you the list.

 Keep in mind that as a guest in a foreign country, you are subject to local laws, rules and customs.
 Each country is a sovereign nation.
 Sovereign nations cannot interfere with each other's legal systems, judiciaries, or law enforcement.